HackerRoo/DOCMaster/README.md

 This program is useful for teachers, students, or anyone who needs to process a large number of .docx files.
 It can help you save time and create a standardized look for your documents.

 # Who made it
-Me - Adrian McPherson.
+Me.
 I'm a teacher :)

 # Licence